segbuniwe/recipehunt/journals/javier_hernandez.md

 7/11/23

 A passive day for me.
 Today I was in the passenger seat as I saw my teammates handle the front end authentication using RTK queries.
 Much of that concept is still vague to me and I need to ensure I get back on track to be a contributing force to my teammates.

+7/12/23

+Understanding React Redux a bit more thanks to my teammates.
+It does seem much simpler than writing out code for the frontend that we already have in our backend.
+Redux really took a lot of that boiler plate stuff out the way so we can easily make api calls from the front to the back to the api without fetching.
+Proud of our team, we got some really good learners in here who stick to the material and I'm enjoying learning from them.
+I was able to play around with bootstrap to make our Recipe Details page look somewhat like our excalidraw wireframe.
+Definitely still in its rough draft stage but in the 45 minutes I spent looking at bootstrap docs, I can easily knock out the rest tomorrow.